TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionScanner/Index.rst

 * It should later be possible to scan different languages - not only PHP - TypoScript or Fluid could be examples.

-* Core developers should be able to easily register and maintain "matchers" for new deprecations or breaking patches.
+* Core developers should be able to easily register and maintain matchers for new deprecations or breaking patches.

 * Implementation within the TYPO3 core backend has been primary goal.
-While it might be possible, integration into IDEs like PhpStorm has not been design goal.
+While it might be possible, integration into IDEs like PhpStorm has not been a design goal.
 Also, matcher configuration is bound to the core version, e.g. tests concerning v9 are not intended to be executed on v8.

 * Some of RST files that document a breaking change or deprecated API can be used to scan extensions.
-  If those find no matches, the RST documentation files are tagged with a "no match" label, telling integrators and project developers that they do not need to concern themselves with that particular change.
+  If those find no matches, the RST documentation files are tagged with a "no match" label telling integrators and project developers that they do not need to concern themselves with that particular change.

 * The extension scanner is not meant to be used on core extensions - it is not a core development helper.